SensFanInFL/LaunchDisplay/README.md

 # LaunchDisplay

-LaunchDisplay is a Wi-Fi-connected ESP32-C3 launch countdown appliance for a 320x480 SPI TFT display.
+LaunchDisplay is a Wi-Fi-connected ESP32-C3 launch countdown device for a 320x480 SPI TFT display.
 It shows the next relevant rocket launch, counts down to liftoff, tracks post-launch T+ behavior, and can be configured entirely from its built-in web setup pages.

-This project is a standalone firmware repo.
-It is not part of PortfolioFrame or local-flight-radar.

 ## What It Does